OoLunar/Tomoe/docs/public/role_info.md

 >>role_info Developer
 ```

 Getting the role by the name is still very much being tested.
 It's only recommended if it's the only role with said name.
-Now, the question that everone has been wanting to ask.
+If multiple roles with the same name are present, the first role found with the request name will be sent.
+This will be fixed soon.

 ### Can I get the @everyone role info?